tenqz/qdrant/README.md

 Qdrant PHP Client Library is a modern PHP library for working with the Qdrant vector database.
 The library is built on Clean Architecture and Domain-Driven Design (DDD) principles, making the code clear, extensible, and easy to test.

-**Current version (v0.2.0)** includes the basic transport infrastructure for communicating with the Qdrant API.
+**Current version (v0.3.0)** includes the transport infrastructure and core API methods for working with collections and points.

 ## ✨ Key Features